 Skipping the chocolates and opting for an engagement ring this Valentine’s Day?
-We’ve got nine inspiring proposal ideas to help you sweep her off her feet!
+We’ve got nine inspiring proposal ideas to help you sweep your loved one off their feet!

 Your First Date, Revisited

 For a Valentine’s Day proposal that feels unique and especially meaningful, recreate your first date.
 Whether it was at an art gallery, at the theater or at the best bar in town, going back to that place will get you both reminiscing about all of the good times in your relationship.
 Bring up some of your favorite memories together, and then promise a lifetime of memories to come when you present the engagement ring.

 Are you inspired by the idea of revisiting your story as a couple?
 Start at the place you first met, and leave clues so they will revisit the important locations and memories of your relationship.
 Be ready at the final spot with the engagement ring – and watch their eyes light up as they realize what it’s all been leading up to.

 Get inspired by this amazing scavenger hunt proposal on How He Asked.

 If you’ve kept little mementos of your relationship, such as ticket stubs, love letters, and favorite photos, create a scrapbook that chronicles the time you’ve spent together.
 Write ‘Will You Marry Me?’ towards the end of the book, but make sure to leave a few pages blank.
 Later, you can fill these in with engagement pictures and wedding plans.